bia3334/interview_AI/README.md

 ## Troubleshooting

 ### Application Not Starting
-- Ensure Node.js is installed and is version 18.19.0
+- Ensure Node.js is installed and is version 18.19.0 or higher
 - Check that all dependencies are installed with `npm install`

 ### Screenshots Not Working